Certified Sales Expert, Sales Development 14 Comments

 I’ve hired and led hundreds of sales development reps.
 The SDRs who’ve repeatedly beaten quota and earned promotions have learned the importance of taking massive action.

-This article is the third in a five-part series on barriers that block salespeople from hitting quota.
-It is written for B2B sales development reps that want to become (and remain) A Players.
+This article is written for B2B sales development reps that want to become (and remain) A Players.

 - Lack of Focus